The Hopeful Trials are trials of new preparations intended to alleviate HSV infections and prevent recurrences.

 In this scheme then, if all N participants had appraised the preparation as "Not effective at all" the score would be 0%.
 If all the participants had appraised the preparation as "About the same" as other preparations, the score would be 50%.
 If all the participants had appraised the preparation as "Better than anything," the score would be 100%.

 This averaging scheme is also applied to the 'Pain Relief' responses.
 Target preparations contain no analgesics so any pain relief will be due to virus inhibition.
 The sample sizes are smaller because this question was added later in the trials.
-Participants choose between "Complete," "A lot," "Moderate," "A little" or "None" which are scored as 4, 3, 2, 1, 0 respectively.
+Participants are asked, "When you use the Target preparation during an outbreak, does it reduce pain or other viral sensations (e.g. burning, itching) at the skin?" and choose between "Completely," "A lot," "Moderately," "A little" or "Not at all."
+These are scored as 4, 3, 2, 1, 0 respectively.
 As it stands, particularly with the shorter duration this question was asked, this statistic may have limited value.
 It is noteworthy however that the figure is always >1, i.e. pain relief is "More than a little."

 Participants are asked "Did the Target preparation have side-effects?
 Please rate the irritation the Target preparation caused.
 'Inflammation' is when the skin goes red."